 Welcome to the Quapaw Quarter Association

-The Quapaw Quarter Association’s mission is to promote the preservation of Little Rock's architectural heritage through advocacy, marketing and education.
+The Quapaw Quarter Association’s mission is to preserve Greater Little Rock's historic places.

 Incorporated in 1968, the QQA grew out of an effort to identify and protect significant historic structures in Little Rock during the urban renewal projects of the early 1960s.
 Throughout its existence, the QQA has been a driving force behind historic preservation in Greater Little Rock.